Your browser is out of date. Please

 for increased security and the best site experience.

 Note: If your church group has opted to pay the registration fees, the system will ask for a passcode that the church created instead of asking for credit card information.

 If your camper requires a Medical Release form, registrations will be finalized and payment(s) processed after the Medical Release form has been received and reviewed.

 Yes.
 We will refund all but the registration fee through the method it was paid.
 The registration fee is nonrefundable and nontransferable.
 No refunds are available if a participant attends any part of a week.

 Your camper will stay in a college residence hall room with up to four other campers.
 If your camper is attending with a group, the group is roomed together.
+Campers are placed in rooms according to birth gender.
 To see more, take a look at Lodging.

 There will be an activities booth in the Sports Center where your camper may sign up for extra activities.